 Let’s view the AuthConfig.cs file and see what it contains.

 The AuthConfig.cs files contain all OAuth Clients comments by default.
 We will implement an example of OAuth with Facebook for that, we need to uncomment the Facebook client first.

 Now you can run the application, but it will throw an error because we have not provided ( appId: "", appSecret: "" ).
 For this, we first need to Register an Application with Facebook.

 Before proceeding with the next step, you must have a Facebook account to register your application on Facebook.
-If you have, login into it; else create a new account then login.
-After logging into your own account, past this Url in browser: "http://developers.facebook.com/" to register your own site.
-After opening developer site next step is to select “My Apps” as shown in the below snapshot.
+If you have, login; else, create a new account, then login.
+After logging into your account, paste this Url in the browser: "http://developers.facebook.com/" to register your site.
+After opening the developer site next step is to select “My Apps” as shown in the below snapshot.

-After clicking on the “My Apps” menu Apps page will open with the “Create a New App” button like as shown below
+After clicking on the “My Apps” menu Apps page will open with the “Create a New App” button, as shown below.

 After clicking on the “My Apps”, you will see a new page with a button “Create a New App” click on that button.
 After that, a popup will open with the Name “Create a New App ID”.
-In that, fill all options, the Display Name will be your App Name here we are entering OauthDemo and Namespace is not mandatory we are leaving that option empty in category I am going to select Education and then finally click on “Create App ID” button.
+In that, fill all options, the Display Name will be your App Name here, we are entering OauthDemo, and Namespace is not mandatory.
+We are leaving that option empty in the category I will select Education and then finally click on the “Create App ID” button.

 After clicking on the “Create App ID” button, we will have a security check like as shown below.